MathildeJ/Fantasy_Bakes/README.md

 <a name="widget"></a>
 #### Widget options

-The default red Surfly aesthetic doesn't match our website design, so we would prefer to use our own theme color.
-This can be easily achieved by setting a few options in the Surfly widget code.
+The default red Surfly button doesn't match our website design, so we'd prefer to use our own theme color.
+You can do this by setting a few options in the Surfly widget code.
 In our case, we simply used a few [custom options](https://github.com/MathildeJ/Cake_shop_example/commit/7a516bf17b0fdc8c8f66324070266a8469923ecd):
 ```
 drawing_mode: "permanent", // change drawing mode so that the drawings last